 Sharon joined Watsi on June 15th, 2015.
-Four years ago, Sharon became the 1288th member to automatically support a new Watsi patient every month.
-Since then, 4,426 more people have become monthly donors!
-Sharon's most recent donation supported Kyaw Myat, a five year old from Burma, to fund an MRI for hydrocephalus treatment.
+Five years ago, Sharon became the 1288th member to automatically support a new Watsi patient every month.
+Since then, 4,661 more people have become monthly donors!
+Sharon's most recent donation supported Esther, a farmer from Kenya, to fund gynecological surgery.

 Kyaw Myat is a five-year-old boy from Burma.
 He lives with his family in a village in Sagaing Division.
 Kyaw Myat’s father is a subsistence farmer and sometimes he also works as a day laborer on other villagers’ farms.
 His mother is a homemaker and takes care of Kyaw Myat’s brother at home.
 When he was two, Kyaw Myat started to walk.
 But the following year, his limbs became weak and he could no longer walk properly.
 Kyaw Myat’s head had also gradually increased in size and he could not control his urine.
 He was diagnosed with hydrocephalus and Arnold-Chiari syndrome and received treatment for it in 2019.
 He now needs to undergo further monitoring and a check-up to make sure he is progressing well in his treatment.
 Doctors want Kyaw Myat to undergo an MRI, an imaging procedure that uses magnetic fields and radio waves to produce images of bodily organs.
 This scan will hopefully help doctors monitor his condition and adjust his treatment plan.
 Our medical partner, Burma Children Medical Fund, is requesting $968 to cover the cost of Kyaw Myat's MRI and care, scheduled for January 28th.
 "If everything is ok with my son, I won't need to worry as much about his future," said Kyaw Myat's father.
 "I will feel relieved."